silaspe/maths/docs/mod.md

-I will add only this line of text ot my website, because it would be sad to add anything else to my website on easter.
+I will add only this line of text to my website, because it would be sad to add anything else to my website on easter.